-This bill amends Alaska's construction labor laws to mandate the use of apprentice labor in public construction projects with contract awards of $5,000,000 or more.
-Specifically, it requires that a certain percentage of labor hours on these projects be performed by apprentices in various skilled occupations, including boilermakers, electricians, plumbers, and welders, among others.
-The bill also outlines the responsibilities of the commissioners of transportation and public facilities, and labor and workforce development in collecting and reporting data related to the use of apprentice labor on these projects.
+This bill amends Alaska's existing laws regarding the use of apprentice labor in public construction projects.
+It introduces a new section, AS 36.05.125, which mandates that for construction contracts valued at $5,000,000 or more, a specified percentage of labor hours must be performed by apprentices in various skilled occupations, including boilermakers, electricians, plumbers, and welders, among others.
+The bill also requires the commissioners of transportation and public facilities and administration to provide detailed information about each project, including the percentage of labor hours performed by apprentices and the names of contractors and subcontractors involved.

-Additionally, the bill stipulates that the commissioner of labor and workforce development must submit a report to the legislature detailing the percentage of apprentice labor hours utilized in the specified occupations for each construction contract over several fiscal years, concluding with a report due by September 1, 2030.
+Additionally, the bill stipulates that the commissioner of labor and workforce development must collect data on the total apprentice hours worked on these projects and submit a report to the legislature by September 1, 2030.
+This report will detail the percentage of apprentice labor hours used in the specified occupations for each construction contract over several fiscal years.
 Notably, the bill includes a provision that exempts projects from these requirements if compliance would jeopardize federal funding.

 HB0186B, AM CSHB 186(TRA), introduced 05/05/2025: 36.05.070